Vonage/vivid-react/README.md

 # @vonage/vivid-react

+Vivid-react is a script allowing you to generate vivid-react-wrapper configs for the newest version of Vivid components stored as a package with all necessary dependencies and available through Artifactory npm registry.

-The goal of this package is to provide a better developer experience when using `Vivid` inside of `React` applications.
+The main goal of output package is to provide a better developer experience when using `Vivid` inside of `React` applications.
 We still use regular `Vivid` web components, so be sure to target a recent browser.

+Goals:
+* polyfill events like `change` which doesn’t work in the environment
+* mocks for testing inside jsdom
+* typing support (prop-types or typescript)
+* Handy interface for initialisation (eg. fonts)
+* getting advantages of JSX/TSX (eg. composed components*)
+* All components within one package**
+* Storybook acting as developer sandbox for presenting quick examples
+* One place for all vivid-related polyfills to use with React

+*may provide a cut off at props inherited from MWC source.

+**now also implemented in _raw_ Vivid.

 ## Supported components
 Here's the list of all available wrappers, with the `Vivid` package name and version used to generate each one.